LouHenryAlvarez/jackbox/README.md

   	# friends cup didn't change price
   	friends_cup.cost.should == 1.50

-Or, from an #inject at the class level:
+Or, removed after an #inject at the class level:

     # create the injection
     class Home